-All meetings held remotely to prevent the spread of COVID-19 and will begin at 6:00 p.m. unless otherwise stated.
+All meetings held in the Oak Lodge Water Services Boardroom beginning at 6:00 p.m. unless otherwise stated

 Organization Chart

 Budget Message

 Members of the Oak Lodge Water Services District Board, Citizen Members of the Budget Committee, and Residents of our District---submitted for your information is the 2020-2021 budget.
 The following pages highlight aspects of the District's budget based on current state and as influenced by prior periods as well as our vision of the coming year and beyond.